Free Calculator

 How long does it take to pay off $5,000 with minimum payments?

-On a $5,000 balance at 22% APR, making only minimum payments (2% of balance), it takes approximately 19 years and costs about $6,200 in interest — paying back $11,200 total on a $5,000 debt.
+On a $5,000 balance at 22% APR, making only the minimum payment (this month's interest plus 1% of the balance), it takes about 16 years and costs roughly $7,548 in interest — paying back about $12,548 total on a $5,000 debt.

 What happens if I pay more than the minimum?